shacharlevy1991/agentune/agentune_simulate/README.md

 ![Agentune Simulate Workflow](https://github.com/SparkBeyond/agentune/blob/main/agentune_simulate/docs/images/agentune-simulate-flow.png)

-Agentune Simulate follows a three-step process:
+**How do we validate the twin customer simulator?** We create a twin AI-Agent and let them converse. we then evaluate the conversations to check that the customer simulator behaves as the real customer:

-1. **Capture Conversations** - Collect real conversations between customers and your existing AI agent
+1. **Capture Conversations** - Collect real conversations between customers and your existing AI-agent
-2. **Create Simulator** - Create a Twin Customer Simulator from the captured conversations
+2. **Create Simulator** - Create twin Customer Simulator and AI-Agent from the captured conversations
-3. **Simulate & Evaluate** - Simulate interactions to evaluate if your improved AI agent behaves as expected
+3. **Simulate & Evaluate** - Simulate interactions to evaluate if the twin Customer Simulator behaves as your real customers

+**Connect a Real Agent** - Now you can integrate your real agent system and run simulations with simulated customers to validate agent behavior

 ## Quick Start